 8. Star Wars

 Not even George Lucas himself could have envisioned how far Star Wars would reach and how its mixture of nostalgia, franchise value and enduring characters would last.
 Three trilogies, two spin-off films, animated TV series/film, those ewok films, The Mandalorian and several computer games later and it’s all spawned from those three original films.
-The fact that, A New Hope, The Empire Strikes Back and The Return of the Jedi were so influential that everything that came after then was inspired by them isn’t the only reason why they are one of the best cinematic trilogies in film history.
+The fact that, A New Hope, The Empire Strikes Back and The Return of the Jedi were so influential that everything that came after then was inspired by them isn’t the only reason why they are one of the best film trilogies in film history.
 It’s the fact that they are still screened in cinemas, still watched by lifelong fans and those who are discovering the science fiction saga for the first time.
 Despite the late 70s, early 80s visual effects that look dated, the universal story of a hero’s journey isn’t exactly a new concept, it really doesn’t matter.
 There is something about this world, this space odyssey that Lucas created that has struck a chord with everyone who watches it.
 These films will be screened in cinemas and homes alike for years to come as this kind of story and adventure never really dies.
 The force will always be with you.

 7. The Godfather